oterodiaz/dwmblocks/README.md

 # Modules
 `dwmblocks` gets its info from shell scripts.
 Modules can get updated in a certain period of time or by sending a signal to them.
 You can find my scripts [here](https://gitlab.com/Nero20/dotfiles-linux/-/tree/master/Scripts/dwmblocks).
+(Thanks to Distrotube for some of the scripts)

 ### Signaling
 Once you have assigned a signal to a specific module in the blocks.def.h (or blocks.h) file, you can signal `dwmblocks` by running: